sras/elminator/README.md

   include (Proxy :: Proxy NestedTuples) $ Everything Mono include (Proxy :: Proxy (TypeWithExt ())) $ Everything Poly include (Proxy :: Proxy (WithEmptyTuple ())) $ Everything Poly
-  )

-main :: IO ()
-main = do
-  Data.Text.IO.writeFile "elm-app/src/Autogen.elm" elmSource
+  include (Proxy :: Proxy (Phantom2 ())) $ Everything Poly
+  include (Proxy :: Proxy PhantomWrapper) $ Everything Poly )

--- The `generateFor` function accepts an elm version (only Elm19 as of now), a value of type `Options` from the Aeson library -- and a `Builder` value.
-The `Builder` is just a `State` monad that aggregates the configuration parameters from the include -- calls.
-The first parameter of the include function is a `proxy` value that denotes the type that requires Elm code generation. -- The second value is a value of type `GenOption` that selects which entites needs to be generation, and also selects if the
+-- The `generateFor` function accepts an elm version (only Elm19 as of now), a value of type `Options` from the Aeson library -- , and optional `FilePath` to which the generated source will be written to, and a `Builder` value.
+-- The `Builder` is just a `State` monad that aggregates the configuration parameters from the include -- calls.
+The first parameter of the include function is a `proxy` value that denotes the type that requires Elm code generation.
--- type generated at Elm should be polymorphic.
+-- The second value is a value of type `GenOption` that selects which entites needs to be generation, and also selects if the -- type generated at Elm should be polymorphic.
 It is defined as follows.

 data GenOption